TestingExcellence/mundana-theme-jekyll/_posts/2017-01-05-roles-responsibilities-product-owner-agile.md

 In reality, the term Technical Product Owner describes a person, not a role.
 Specifically, it describes a person who has a technical background and works on a technology product.
 It does _not_ mean that the Product Owner will actually need to perform any technical tasks, such as software architecting and coding.
 They are not actually developing the product—they are performing a Product Management role in close coordination with a Software Development Team, the Scrum Team.

 For a company to get the most value from the role, Product Owner must focus on product management, not development.
-But some Product Owners need <span class="sumo_twilighter_highlighted twilighter-6ea19193">to understand the company’s technology at a deep level and interface with the Development Team in order to successfully lead the strategy for the product.</span>
+But some Product Owners need to understand the company’s technology at a deep level and interface with the Development Team in order to successfully lead the strategy for the product.